BA-151. Principles of Management. 3 Credits.

 BA-325.
 Ethics: Business and Economic Community.
 3 Credits.

 An investigation of the responsibilities of management, ranging over problems encountered by both public and private, multinational and local concerns.
-Prerequisites: BA-240 BA-246 BA-248 OR BA-250; 2 COURSES FROM COURSES PL-130 PL-140 TH-110 TH-120 Course Type(s): Values,Writing Intensive,Core curriculum course.
+Prerequisites: BA-240 BA-246 BA-248 OR BA-250; ONE SEQUENCE: PL-130 PL-140 OR 2 COURSES FROM TH: Course Type(s): Values,Writing Intensive,Core curriculum course.

 BA-327.
 Digital and Social Media Marketing.
 3 Credits.